CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/throw-statement.md

 ## <a name="part"></a>Élément

 `expression`\
-Fournit des informations sur l’exception à lever.
-Facultatif lorsqu’il réside dans une `Catch` instruction, sinon requis.
+Provides information about the exception to be thrown.
+Optional when residing in a `Catch` statement, otherwise required.

 ## <a name="remarks"></a>Notes

-L' `Throw` instruction lève une exception que vous pouvez gérer avec du code de gestion des exceptions structuré`Try`(... `Catch`... ) ou du code de gestion des exceptions non structuré`On Error GoTo`(). `Finally` Vous pouvez utiliser l' `Throw` instruction pour intercepter les erreurs dans votre code, car Visual Basic monte dans la pile des appels jusqu’à ce qu’il trouve le code de gestion des exceptions approprié.
+The `Throw` statement throws an exception that you can handle with structured exception-handling code (`Try`...`Catch`...`Finally`) or unstructured exception-handling code (`On Error GoTo`).
+You can use the `Throw` statement to trap errors within your code because Visual Basic moves up the call stack until it finds the appropriate exception-handling code.

-Une `Throw` instruction sans expression ne peut être utilisée que dans une `Catch` instruction, auquel cas l’instruction lève à nouveau l’exception en cours de traitement par l' `Catch` instruction.
+A `Throw` statement with no expression can only be used in a `Catch` statement, in which case the statement rethrows the exception currently being handled by the `Catch` statement.

-L' `Throw` instruction réinitialise la pile des appels pour l' `expression` exception.
-Si `expression` n’est pas fourni, la pile des appels reste inchangée.
-Vous pouvez accéder à la pile des appels pour l’exception <xref:System.Exception.StackTrace%2A> via la propriété.
+The `Throw` statement resets the call stack for the `expression` exception.
+If `expression` is not provided, the call stack is left unchanged.
+You can access the call stack for the exception through the <xref:System.Exception.StackTrace%2A> property.

-## <a name="example"></a>Exemples
+## <a name="example"></a>Exemple

-Le code suivant utilise l' `Throw` instruction pour lever une exception:
+The following code uses the `Throw` statement to throw an exception:

 [!code-vb[VbVbalrStatements#84](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class1.vb#84)]